-Understanding Call Sentiments
+Understanding Call Grading

-What is Call Sentiment?
+What is Call Grading?

-Why Sentiment Scoring is helpful:
+Why call grading is helpful:

 • Aids Decision-Making: Provides real-time data for evaluating communication strategies and customer service improvements.

-How Call Sentiments Work
+How Call Grading Works

 3. Keyword Analysis: Your custom keywords (e.g., “appointment” or “cancel”) add context and weight to the score.